 In the absence of the Council Secretary the Moderator shall appoint a member of the assembled to record the minutes of the meeting.

 Although the Moderator is an ex-officio member of all Ministries, the Chair of each Ministry shall call and preside at their respective Ministry meetings.
-The Ministry Chair has the responsibility to guide and direct the various functions relating to that Ministry within the overall Policies established by the Highwater Congregational Church UCC.
+The Ministry Chair has the responsibility to guide and direct the various functions relating to that Ministry within the overall policies established by the Highwater Congregational Church UCC.
 Should the need arise as, determined by the Moderator, he/she may call a special meeting of any of the Ministries; at such called meeting the Moderator shall preside.

 When the services of a professional staff person, excluding the called Pastoral position, are deemed necessary by the Congregation, a special search committee shall be appointed by the Moderator.
 The Committee will be responsible for seeking out qualified applicants and recommending a single applicant to the Church Council.